 Victorian Curriculum lesson plan with learning intentions, success criteria, lesson activities, focus artwork and student examples, Venn diagram comparison worksheet and student evaluation sheet.

-‘STRIPE’ is used to process payment.
+‘STRIPE’ and Paypal are used to process payment.
 Please check you type in the correct email for link to be sent automatically.
-Check your junk folder if you don’t get it.
+The link will also be on the CONFIRMATION page after you pay to download immediately.
 Any problems contact me at primaryschoolart1@gmail.com

 Year 3/4 have been learning about different biomes in their classroom, and in art lessons we have been making artworks about various biomes too.
 These artworks are focusing on aquatic biomes, specifically coral reefs.
 For inspiration we looked at the illustrations in the book, ‘Hidden in the Sea’ by Peggy Nille, and the art of Melanie Hava, (@artofmelaniehava) an Indigenous artist from Queensland, near the Great Barrier Reef.
 We also did an artwork comparison with one of Ken Done’s reef paintings.